 Somer develops a new quantitative investment strategy that he describes in marketing materials.
 The description states that "the strategy is based on eight proven fundamental and technical factors, including well-known factors such as value and momentum as well as certain proprietary factors that have been back-tested.
 The strategy includes a dynamic weighting component to adjust the amount allocated to each factor based on prevailing market conditions."
-The materials also highlight risks such as "the possibility that the model or its underlying factors may not work out of sample," and "because the weight placed on various factors is dynamic, it may not be suitable for clients who seek steady exposure to certain factors."
+The materials also highlight risks such as "the possibility that the model or its underlying factors may not work out of sample," and "because the weight placed on various factors."
 One of Somer's clients agrees to use this strategy.
 When preparing the first performance report for this client, Somer discovers a coding error that reversed the client's weightings assigned to the value and momentum factors.